5 Silent Auction Rules for Smooth Sailing at Your Next Event

-Implementing mobile bidding software also lets you include supporters who can’t attend the event.
+Implementing mobile bidding software from OneCause also lets you include supporters who can’t attend the event.
 Even remote donors can bid on their phones, maximizing your potential profit.
 Inclusion of bidders who aren’t in your locale will strengthen donor relationships even more, making them feel as though you value their time and involvement with your organization.

 Silent Auction Rule #4.
 Don’t over-procure items.